Nice try, Brian, but you get your own show, and you can go say that.

 The Bush administration and its military generals have so far failed to stem insurgent attacks or pacify Baghdad.

-And if you will permit me to remind you of things I've said about this, is this I think it's important to keep all of this in perspective.
+And if you will permit me to remind you of things I've said about this, I think it's important to keep all of this in perspective.

 I mentioned to you back in September that the biggest group of undecided voters, the terrorists.